gpanders/vim-medieval/README.md

 $$
 ````

-The block labels must be of the form `<!-- target: <NAME>` or `<!-- name:
+The block labels must be of the form `<!-- OPTION: VALUE[,] [OPTION: VALUE[,]
+[...]]` where `OPTION` is one of `name`, `target`, or `require`.
+The label can
-<NAME>`.
-The label can be preceeded by whitespace, but no other characters.
-The
+be preceeded by whitespace, but no other characters.
+The option values can be
-label itself can be composed of the following characters: `0-9A-Za-z_+.$#&-`.
+composed of the following characters: `0-9A-Za-z_+.$#&-`.
+Note that the closing
-Note that the closing tag of the HTML comment is not required.
-This allows you
+tag of the HTML comment is not required.
+This allows you to embed the code
-to embed the code block within an HTML block comment so that the block will not
+block within an HTML block comment so that the block will not be rendered in
-be rendered in the final output.
+the final output.
 For example:

 ````markdown
 <!-- target: example